 NRIs can buy both residential and commercial properties in India.
 However, they can not buy any Agricultural Land, Farm House or Plantation property.
 They can only be inherited or received as gifts.

-Till here, we know what are the properties that an NRI can buy in India.
+Till here, we know what are the properties that an NRI/OCI can buy in India.
 Now, we need to discuss the very mediums that can be used to invest in Real Estate in India.

-NRIs can invest in the real estate properties allowed to them through the following mediums:
+NRIs/OCIs can invest in the real estate properties allowed to them through the following mediums:

 1. Self-Transactions using: